fermyon/workshops/wasm-and-containers/workshop/01-spin-getting-started.md

 - Run your application locally with `spin up`

 ## Navigation
-TODO

 - Go back to [0.
-Setup](00-setup.md) if you still have questions on previous section
+Setup](./00-setup.md) if you still have questions on previous section
 - Otherwise, proceed to [2.
-Run your first WebAssembly application in a container](02-running-in-a-container.md) if you still have questions on previous section.
+Using Key Value stores with Spin](./02-key-value-store.md) if you still have questions on previous section.

 Let us know what you think in this short [Survey](https://fibsu0jcu2g.typeform.com/workshop).